Mental Health Treatment Facility Services

 How We Are Different

 There are many different ways that music can heal.
 While offerings such as sound healing and music writing/playing groups provide healing sensations and connection, only music therapy combines the use of music, creativity, and evidence-based practices facilitated by a therapist specifically trained to use music for clinical purposes.
 With music therapy, clients learn tools that can be utilized throughout their lives, beyond the experience they have in the moment.

 DID YOU KNOW THAT MUSIC CAN ACTUALLY CAUSE HARM IF NOT PRESENTED CORRECTLY?

-This can also be true for well-intending staff members or therapists in addiction facilities who use music in their sessions.
+This can also be true for well-intending staff members or therapists in facilities who use music in their sessions.
 A lack of knowledge about how music can trigger and how to use music when a client is triggered may lead to setbacks.

 Our wonderful clients inspire us everyday.
 Although we need to protect their identity, here are some of the great things they’ve said about Get In Tune Music Therapy sessions.

 “I am so grateful for the contribution that Marlys’s music therapy groups make to our program.
 The clients always look forward to the groups and often comment on how the sessions enable them to look at the issues in their life in a unique way.
 Music therapy has opened up new opportunities for my clients to gain insight and enhance their experience in recovery!"